 The first time we visited Iceland was in November 2016 says Robin from LETgo: Grab Opportunity.
 We rented a Kia Sportswagon at the Keflavìk Airport for our 10-day and 2575 km trip.
 We covered a vast amount of Iceland from as far south as Vik, through the Golden Circle, meandering our way to Snæfellsjökull National Park and then Hólmavík in the Westfjords, on up to Akureyri and Lake Mývatn in the North, and finally back to Reykjavik.

-Our rental car came with snow tires, but no snow scraper, flares or other safety gear – all highly recommend.
+Our rental car came with snow tires, but no snow scraper, flares, or other safety gear – all highly recommend.
 It also had a manual transmission.
 If you only know how to drive an automatic make sure you ask for one in advance; they are not plentiful in Iceland.

 Icelandic roads are frequently narrow with no room for error and they change from asphalt to rocks with little warning.
 You also need to watch closely for wildlife and farm animals.
 One of the biggest dangers while driving in Iceland is other tourists; they may be distracted while driving, standing on the road taking photos, and some haven’t driven a car before (a story we heard frequently!).

-We navigated some of the challenges described, but fortunately didn’t experience any road closures.
+We navigated some of the challenges described but fortunately didn’t experience any road closures.
 If you decide to drive in Iceland in winter be prepared and stay alert.
 There are also lots of companies that provide excellent tours if you decide driving isn’t for you!

 The roads were covered in snow and sleet in April

-We travelled all along the South Coast and on our first day we made the full drive out East to Hofn to save time and work backwards, which in hindsight I really regret.
+We traveled all along the South Coast and on our first day, we made the full drive out East to Hofn to save time and work backwards, which in hindsight I really regret.
 We had to drive for hours in the dark on our very first night.
 The roads were pitch black and covered in snow and sleet, so we had quite a scare.

 Before we left, we were quite scared of the gravel, wind, and extreme conditions that we were told could rip our car down right off.
-However, the fall weather was extremely mild and most days we had clear skies and sun.
+However, the fall weather was extremely mild and on most days we had clear skies and sun.
 The temperatures, however, were pretty brutal at night.
 We did just about everything in the confines of our campervan as it was too cold to do anything outside come nightfall.
-Thankfully, our campervan had a heater to sleep with at night so we didn’t freeze to death!
+Thankfully, our camper van had a heater to sleep with at night so we didn’t freeze to death!

-The roads were marvellous mid March
+The roads were marvelous mid March

 We visited Iceland in mid-March and rented a 4×4 SUV vehicle, says Shara Johnson of SKJ Travel.
-I had read that SUVs were very useful, but the the 4×4 trails inland – F roads – are closed in winter anyway, so it’s not really necessary.
+I had read that SUVs were very useful, but the 4×4 trails inland – F roads – are closed in winter anyway, so it’s not really necessary.
 You’d still want a 4WD in winter, but not necessarily a high-clearance SUV.
 That being said, I personally prefer taller vehicles for sightseeing.

-The roads were marvellous: well-maintained and with very little traffic, we had them to ourselves much of the time.
+The roads were marvelous: well-maintained and with very little traffic, we had them to ourselves much of the time.
 We drove the Golden Circle, the Snaefellsnes Peninsula, and up the coast North from Reykjavik.
 The black tar roads running through the white winter landscape make for uniquely picturesque driving.
 There are few roads, you really can’t get lost.

 One bit of advice the car rental company gave to us is to be careful when opening your car door in the wind!
 Wind in this season can be horrendously fierce and rip the door out of your hands or close abruptly onto your fingers.
-Also inspect your vehicle upon pick-up for good tires and a strong battery.
+Also, inspect your vehicle upon pick-up for good tires and a strong battery.
 Traveling in your own vehicle allows you opportunities to be able to stop along the roadsides and you can save a little money by packing picnic lunches in your car or eating at gas stations.

 900 EUR wind damage in February

 We never had encountered such strong wind during our travels which is why we may have underestimated it.
-The force of the wind around Snæfellsnes was moving the four wheel drive when we were driving to the lava cave.
-We didn’t realise how powerful it was until we got out of the car and the wind blew the door wide open and we struggled to shut it back.
+The force of the wind around Snæfellsnes was moving the four-wheel-drive when we were driving to the lava cave.
+We didn’t realize how powerful it was until we got out of the car and the wind blew the door wide open and we struggled to shut it back.
 But the damage was inflicted and the hinge broke.

 Driving in Iceland in winter isn’t as bad as you think

-I have visited Iceland twice during an 8 month period, once in February in the dead of winter and once in November when there was snow, says Victoria from Follow Me Away.
+I have visited Iceland twice during an 8-month period, once in February in the dead of winter and once in November when there was snow, says Victoria from Follow Me Away.
 Driving in Iceland in winter isn’t nearly as bad or scary as you might think!
 First off, you do NOT need a 4×4 vehicle when visiting winter!
-A regular old two wheel drive with snow tires will be perfectly fine!
+A regular old two-wheel drive with snow tires will be perfectly fine!